-Technologies based on IEEE 802.15 standards and projects are embedded in billions of devices worldwide and the in particular IEEE 802.15.4z-2020 standard [4] is prevalent in consumer devices such as smart phones and accessories, vehicles, and is being added to an increasing number of devices.
+Technologies based on IEEE 802.15 standards and projects are embedded in billions of devices worldwide and in particular IEEE Std 802.15.4z-2020 [4] is prevalent in consumer devices such as smart phones and accessories, vehicles, and is being added to an increasing number of devices.
 For some applications, such as cars or utilities, industry consortia exist to build on the standard(s) and provide the support ecosystem to enable very large scale deployments.
 For other applications, proprietary protocols are used in conjunction with IEEE 802 standards.
-IEEE 802.15.4 standard [5] support operation in many frequency ranges including sub-1 GHz bands and 3.1 GHz to 10.6 GHz bands for UWB [2], and it supports data communication, location discovery, and device ranging.
-IEEE P802.15.6ma is specialized for short range communication in the vicinity of, or inside, a human body.
+IEEE Std 802.15.4 [5] support operation in many frequency ranges including sub-1 GHz bands and 3.1 GHz to 10.6 GHz bands for UWB [2], and it supports data communication, location discovery, and device ranging.
+Project P802.15.6ma is developing a standard specialized for short range communication in the vicinity of, or inside, a human body.
 For high-speed, low-latency media transfers, IEEE 802.15.3 provides a speciality solution.
-IEEE P802.15.16t accommodates the needs of some utility networks.
+IEEE P802.15.16t is developing a standard to accommodate the needs of some utility networks.

-Technologies and industry specifications based upon IEEE 802.15.4 standard operating in sub-1 GHz band are widely used in industrial and metro-area IoT and are the dominant wireless technologies for low data rate IoT such as smart grid uses such as metering and monitoring, and in smart city uses such as environmental monitoring and street light controls.
+Technologies and industry specifications based upon IEEE Std 802.15.4 operating in sub-1 GHz bands are widely used in industrial and metro-area IoT.
+These are the dominant wireless technologies for low data-rate IoT applications, including smart grid uses such as metering and monitoring, and in smart city applications such as environmental monitoring and street light controls.

-IEEE 802.15.4z-2020 standard is the only widely used industry standard for UWB currently, being the foundation of specifications from the Connected Car Consortium, FiRa, Omlox, and CSA.
+IEEE Std 802.15.4z-2020 is the only widely used industry standard for UWB and is currently, being the foundation of specifications from the Connected Car Consortium, FiRa, Omlox, and CSA.
 Use of UWB in location based services and secure access is widespread today.
 Use of UWB is rapidly growing with new applications such as sensing and presence detection, and very low latency moderate data rate communications such as high definition, low latency audio.
 Current projects in IEEE 802.15 [6] are addressing these rapidly growing areas of innovation.